abboudl/Chik-p/S4-CTF-Services-HAProxy/readme.md

         bind *:30903
 ```

 You do not need to do anything for HTTP-based challenges.
 Those are managed by `ingress-nginx`.
-See <Hosted Challenge Repo>.

 ## Deployment

-See <template file> and <deploy-haproxy.yml> in <> to get an understanding of how HAProxy is deployed.
+See [haproxy-env-template.j2](../4-Service-Deployment-Stage/templates/haproxy-env-template.j2) and [6-deploy-haproxy.yml](../4-Service-Deployment-Stage/6-deploy-haproxy.yml) to understand how Nginx is deployed.

 ### Network Location